HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/day3/3-css_typography.md

 		* <span class="white">anything!</span>

 #### Exercise
 Its time to flex our typography muscles.
-Open `typography-exercise1.html` in your browser and editor.
+Open the html file in <a href="exercises/typography-exercise.zip" class="exercise">**typography-exercise.zip**</a> in your browser and editor.

 You can have some fun with this one and pick your own colours, patterns, fonts, widths and whatnot.
-Match the ruleBox stylings to the answer key.
+Match the ruleBox stylings to the provided answer key</a>

 ## Web Fonts (or Using Custom Fonts)